geekpradd/CS226-CPU-Project/README.md

 ## RISC 16-Bit Processor

-The processor is built on VHDL and uses the Cyclone V device to ensure 1 MB of RAM.
+This is a 16 bit processor built on VHDL and uses the Cyclone V device to ensure 1 MB of RAM.
 Please ensure Cyclone V is installed on your VHDL setup.
+We use the RISC instruction set here.
+Built as the course project for CS226, IIT Bombay

 The main entity is called iitbproc, it outputs the current value of register 0 and current state (for ease of debugging)